 Who can be a Supported Lodgings Provider?

 We need people from all walks of life and from all kinds of cultural and ethnic backgrounds to become Supported Lodgings Providers.
-After all, young people also come from diverse backgrounds and it is important that this is reflected in the lodgings that are available.
+Young people come from diverse backgrounds and it is important that this is reflected in the lodgings that are available.
 As a Supported Lodgings Provider you could be:

-- a family, a single person or a couple living together
+- A family, a couple living together, a single person male or female

 Being a Supported Lodgings Provider is not about having particular qualifications – it’s more about having the special skills and qualities we are looking for.
 Supported Lodgings Providers get on with teenagers and enjoy their company.
 They are warm, caring and patient individuals who also have a good sense of humour.
 They have a good understanding of the issues facing young people and are prepared to be advocates for them.
 Supported Lodgings Providers want to make a positive difference in a young person’s life.
 It may be that you have the skills and qualities we are looking for because you have children of your own, or because you have experience of working with young people.

 We ask that all Supported Lodgings Providers are fully assessed including having health and criminal background checks and you must be able to provide references.
 Your home will be inspected to make sure it is safe and secure and we will give you advice to deal with anything that needs to be changed.
 Find out more...

 You must be in good health, have a spare room and be willing to share your home with a young person.
 If this sounds anything like you, we would love to hear from you!

 We provide considerable financial support to Lodgings Providers who accommodate young people, our basic rate is £175.00 per week.